2023 Ohio – Eastern Warblers and Spring Migrants

 8

-Ohio is a highly underrated birding state full of diverse habitats and migrant traps.
-The northern and southern portions of the state are quite diverse, each providing unique birding opportunities and species to enjoy.
-The southern portion hosts some incredible prairies and vast old-growth forests in the foothills of the Appalachian Mountains.
-It is also the northernmost extent of several breeding birds who utilize these amazing habitats to the fullest.
+Ohio is a surprisingly underrated birding state, full of diverse habitats and migrant traps.
+The northern and southern portions of Ohio are quite different, each providing unique birding opportunities and species to enjoy.
+The southern portion hosts some incredible prairies as well as vast, beautiful old-growth forests in the foothills of the Appalachian Mountains.
+It is also the northernmost extent of several breeding birds, which use these amazing habitats in the spring and summer to the fullest.
+These include Prairie WarblerWorm-eating WarblerKentucky WarblerBlue Grosbeak, and Yellow-breasted Chat, to name just a few.

 Limit: 4 – 8